————————————————————————

 Around Town

 The Eastport Peninsula and surrounding towns have a lot to offer visitors!
-Follow ‘Road to the Beaches’ on social media for more on what to do and see in the area.
-Plan to stay over for the Agricultural Exhibit the next weekend!
+Follow ‘Terra’s Edge” on social media for more on what to do and see in the area.

 Admission

-- Some activities that are free will require signup onsite.
+- Some activities that are free will require signup onsite or preregistration.

 Donations